valkey-io/valkey-doc/topics/distlock.md

 The simplest way to use Valkey to lock a resource is to create a key in an instance.
 The key is usually created with a limited time to live, using the Valkey expires feature, so that eventually it will get released (property 2 in our list).
 When the client needs to release the resource, it deletes the key.

 Superficially this works well, but there is a problem: this is a single point of failure in our architecture.
-What happens if the Valkey master goes down?
+What happens if the Valkey primary goes down?

 Well, let’s add a replica!
-And use it if the master is unavailable.
+And use it if the primary is unavailable.
 This is unfortunately not viable.
 By doing so we can’t implement our safety property of mutual exclusion, because Valkey replication is asynchronous.

 There is a race condition with this model:

-1. Client A acquires the lock in the master.
+1. Client A acquires the lock in the primary.
-2. The master crashes before the write to the key is transmitted to the replica.
+2. The primary crashes before the write to the key is transmitted to the replica.
-3. The replica gets promoted to master.
+3. The replica gets promoted to primary.
 4. Client B acquires the lock to the same resource A already holds a lock for. **SAFETY VIOLATION!**

 Sometimes it is perfectly fine that, under special circumstances, for example during a failure, multiple clients can hold the lock at the same time.